A collection of reviews for ‘After 1989’, gathered from music blogs, magazines, Bandcamp, podcasts and social media.

 The song is the twin to Unter Der Linden as it is the group collective in action.
 It is the lines blurred between individuals when we are all looking for freedom.
 While we remain beholden to the world around us and the machinations of the politicians around the world, the quest for independence runs like a strong current through all people.

 A pause on our journey, Berlin 91 continues the emotional wave of The Day Before and is a patch of light through the clouds.
-“The wind of East Berlin is ruby red when lost in your hair” is an excellent line and is incredibly evocative as we see the use of color to show feelings in a different way.
+“The wind of East Berlin is ruby red when lost in your hair” is an excellent line and is incredibly evocative as we see the use of colour to show feelings in a different way.
 It acknowledges the darkness we have traveled through, and calls for us to really feel the meaning of that change.

 We can reflect on our journey as the main character reflects on their own, and the powerful language of the recurring chorus is a hard line against complacency.
 “That was me watching the no man’s land/ This is me changing the life I planned.”
 It’s poetic and stalwart, and just as much as a call to arms as the feelings from Unter Den Linden.
 This is an incredibly powerful song and an excellent choice for the penultimate moment on the album.